 - 5 GCSEs with GCSE English (Language or Literature) or recognised equivalent.

 - This is a highly competitive programme and applicants must demonstrate suitable commitment to, and engagement with, performing through experience of some form of performing arts study or evidence an aptitude for and/or experience of performance.

 - In exceptional circumstances students can be considered for entry to the programme having a portfolio of achievement which overall reflects the standard entry criteria but sits outside of the nonstandard entry criteria as specified above.
-The academic admissions team (DSL and DMU collaboratively) will consider such student profiles on their merits, benchmarking student achievement against the standard entry criteria
+The academic admissions team (DSL and UWL collaboratively) will consider such student profiles on their merits, benchmarking student achievement against the standard entry criteria

 - All students from a non-English speaking majority country will be required to provide a valid SELT (Secure English Language Test) at level CEFR (Common European Framework) B2 or above or at IELTS level 6.5 or above.

 - Reasonable Adjustment.
 Please feel free to advise us of any difficulties or disabilities which may affect your performance at audition, we will be happy to make any reasonable adjustments that ensure you are given a fair opportunity to demonstrate your skills.

 - International Students please click here for details on applying from outside the UK

 We look for talent, passion, a maturity of attitude, a certain level of technical ability, a flexible approach and the potential for coping with the demands of training and future employment as an actor.
 Due to the Coronavirus and government restrictions on travel we are currently offering digital first round auditions to all successful applicants.

 - 2 minutes talking to the camera.
 Just be yourself and make sure the shot is of head and shoulders.
 Talk about yourself, your motivations, your likes and your acting experience etc.